Khora/infomap/README.md

 Place that folder under where files are served by the webserver so it is accessible via http.
 Name that folder "infomap".
 Create a folder called "downloads" within that "infomap" folder and make the "downloads" folder writeable by the webserver (via chmod).
-Download the files from this repository (Khora/infomap) according to the picture on any PHP webserver.
+Download the files from this repository (Khora/infomap) and place them in the newly created "infomap" folder.
 Do not include these files/folders:
  - INFOMAPS-MOCKS
  - .gitignore